 If you are a new greeter, a program coordinator, or would just like to brush up on the latest information regarding aquatic invasive species, join us for a training workshop and learn about:

-- access area rules and regulations, baitfish regulations, and invasive species laws
+- Access area rules and regulations, invasive species laws

 If you currently run a program or want to start a new program, we provide a “Greeter on Duty” welcoming sandwich board for each program, “Access Greeter” t-shirts and training manual for each greeter, up-to-date informational literature for public distribution, and other giveaways for the boating public designed to promote the "Clean, Drain, Dry" message.